MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 ### Web Speech API

-The [Web Speech API](https://wicg.github.io/speech-api/) proposes a [SpeechSynthesis interface](https://wicg.github.io/speech-api/#tts-section).
-The latter interface allows websites to create text-to-speech output by calling [`window.speechSynthesis.speak`](https://wicg.github.io/speech-api/#dom-speechsynthesis-speak) with a [`SpeechSynthesisUtterance`](https://wicg.github.io/speech-api/#speechsynthesisutterance), which represents the text-to-be-said.
+The [Web Speech API] proposes a [SpeechSynthesis interface].
+The latter interface allows websites to create text-to-speech output by calling [`window.speechSynthesis.speak`] with a [`SpeechSynthesisUtterance`], which represents the text-to-be-said.

 For both scenarios, the iframe should listen for utterance errors when calling `window.speechSynthesis.speak()`.
-For scenario 1 it should fail with a [`"not-allowed"`](https://wicg.github.io/speech-api/#dom-speechsynthesiserrorcode-not-allowed) SpeechSyntesis error; and, for scenario 2, it should fail with an [`"interrupted"`](https://wicg.github.io/speech-api/#dom-speechsynthesiserrorcode-interrupted) error.
+For scenario 1 it should fail with a [`"not-allowed"` SpeechSynthesisErrorCode]; and, for scenario 2, it should fail with an [`"interrupted"` SpeechSynthesisErrorCode].

 ```js
 let utterance = new SpeechSynthesisUtterance('blabla');